What Pet Owners May Expect When Getting a Dog from Boarding

 If you're planning on taking your dog to a boarding or daycare facility, then it's important to be prepared for the adjustment period.
 The most important thing to remember is that it takes time.
 However, if your dog is acting out, then it's best to observe them in their new environment before making a judgment about the change in their behavior.

 Grooming may be difficult for you while your dog adjusts.
-At The Ruff Life Mobile, we believe that if pets can feel safe in their environment and confident with their groomer, everyone will be happy.
+At HHG, we believe that if pets can feel safe in their environment and confident with their groomer, everyone will be happy.
 Our staff has extensive experience with animals and grooming.
 Let us pamper your furry loved ones while allowing you the comfort of your own home!
 Book a

 dog grooming on wheels truck today!